Eugene Onegin (opera): Act 1

 Tatyana is dressed for bed.
-Restless and unable to sleep, she asks her nurse Filippyevna to tell her about her youth and early marriage.
+Restless and unable to sleep, she asks her nurse Filipyevna to tell her about her youth and early marriage.
 Tatyana confesses that she is in love.
 Left alone, Tatyana pours out her feelings in a letter to Onegin.
 She tells him that she loves him and believes that she will never feel this way about anyone else, and begs him to understand and help her.
 She finishes writing the letter at dawn.
 A shepherd's pipe is heard in the distance.
-Filippyevna enters the room to wake Tatyana.
+Filipyevna enters the room to wake Tatyana.
 Tatyana persuades her to send her grandson to deliver the letter to Onegin.